-As stated in the Federal Register Vol. 83, No. 28 (February 9, 2018), 83 FR 5844 and 87 FR 6364, Federal regulations require that State grantees, in the direct Grant administration and means of carrying out eligible activities, be responsible with program administrative requirements, including those established in 24 C.F.R. §570.489(h) related to conflicts of interest.
+As stated in 83 FR 5844 and 87 FR 6364, Federal regulations require that State grantees, in the direct Grant administration and means of carrying out eligible activities, be responsible with program administrative requirements, including those established in 24 C.F.R. §570.489(h) related to conflicts of interest.